快猫短视频

 How smoking tobacco damages your lungs

 Smoking damages the airways and small air sacs in your lungs.
-This damage starts soon after someone starts smoking, and lung function continues to worsen as long as the person smokes.
-Still, it may take years for the problem to become noticeable enough for lung disease to be diagnosed.
+This damage starts soon after you start smoking and gets worse as long as you continue to smoke.
+But it may take years for symptoms of this damage to be severe enough for lung disease to be diagnosed.

-Smoke damage in the lungs can lead to serious long-term lung diseases such as chronic obstructive pulmonary disease (COPD).
-Smoking can also increase the risk of lung infections such as pneumonia and tuberculosis, and it can worsen some existing lung diseases, such as asthma.
+Smoke damage in your lungs can lead to serious long-term lung diseases like chronic obstructive pulmonary disease (COPD).
+Smoking can also increase the risk of lung infections like pneumonia and tuberculosis.
+It can worsen some existing lung diseases, such as asthma.

 COPD